The bishops of the Church of Ireland at the General Synod in Galway

 On the other hand, in border counties of Cavan, Monaghan and Donegal the increase has been more marginal (3 per cent).
 Allowing for inward migration and natural increases, this may, in fact, reflect a decline in those counties.

 There has been a major rise in the Church of Ireland in provincial towns.
 Between 1991 and 2006, the proportion of people describing themselves as Church of Ireland increased in 57 towns, and more than doubled in 19 of those towns.
-For example, according to the 2006 figures:
+For example:

 In Tuam, Co Galway, the Church of Ireland population grew from 10 to 121 – a twelve-fold growth, in Carrick-on-Suir, Co Tipperary, from 16 to 122, almost eight-fold.